JonathanDussot/boardgamers/README.md

 #### Profile page:

-- Wireframe of my profile page.
+- Wireframe of my profile page with icon to the top-right corner to update profile information.

 ![Wireframe of Profile page](src/images/wireframe-profile.png)